How to Keep Your Pet Healthy

 Dogs shouldn’t consume more than 10% of their daily calories from treats.

-To maintain good health, puppies need to play and run about a lot.
-Dogs of various breeds need varying amounts of physical activity.
+Puppies need to play and run around a lot to maintain good health, and dogs of various breeds need varying amounts of physical activity.

-Maintaining a healthy level of physical exercise in your dog is important for several reasons, including keeping their minds active and warding off destructive behaviours or anxiety caused by mental boredom.
+Maintaining a healthy level of physical exercise in your dog is essential for several reasons, including keeping their minds active and warding off destructive behaviours or anxiety caused by mental boredom.

 Make sure your dog gets enough exercise by following these tips.